Global Convergence of Stochastic Gradient Hamiltonian Monte Carlo for Non-Convex Stochastic Optimization: Non-Asymptotic Performance Bounds and Momentum-Based Acceleration: Conclusion

 \section{Conclusion}

-SGHMC is a momentum-based popular variant of stochastic gradient where a controlled amount of anistropic Gaussian noise is added to the gradient estimates for optimizing a non-convex function.
+SGHMC is a momentum-based popular variant of stochastic gradient where a controlled amount of isotropic Gaussian noise is added to the gradient estimates for optimizing a non-convex function.
 We obtained first-time finite-time guarantees for the convergence of SGHMC1 and SGHMC2 algorithms to the $\varepsilon$-global minimizers under some regularity assumption on the non-convex objective $f$.
-We also show that on a class of non-convex problems, SGHMC can be faster than overdamped Langevin MCMC approaches such as SGLD.
+We also show that on a class of non-convex problems, SGHMC2 can be faster than overdamped Langevin MCMC approaches such as SGLD in the sense that the best available bounds for SGHMC2, which we prove in our paper, are better than the best available bounds for SGLD.
 This effect is due to the momentum term in the underdamped SDE.
-Furthermore, our results show that momentum-based acceleration is possible on a class of non-convex problems under some conditions.
+Furthermore, our results show that momentum-based acceleration is possible on a class of non-convex problems under some conditions if we compare known upper bounds between SGLD and SGHMC.
+Finally, we mention a few limitations in our work that may lead to some future research directions.
+In our paper, the performance dependence on dimension is exponential in general.
+In the future, we will investigate for what class of (non-convex) target functions $f$ we can obtain performance bound independent of dimension $d$ or has polynomial dependence on $d$.
+In addition, our results {suggest} {that momentum-based SGHMC methods will work particularly well} when the (non-convex) target functions have relatively flat landscapes.
+In the future, we will investigate whether we can obtain {theoretical results for SGHMC} on a wider class of non-convex problems.